 Other causes of injury that made Liberty Mutual's top 10 list include falls to a lower level, struck by equipment incidents, exertions and bodily reactions not involving outside sources and roadway incidents involving powered land vehicles.
 The frequency of occurrence related to these categories won't shock those familiar with workplace safety, but their collective cost of $18.6 billion will likely lead to a moment of pause.

-Workplace safety is constantly evolving and developing discipline.
-There are always new processes, technology, and tasks to take into consideration and incorporate into existing safety planning.
+Workplace safety is a constantly evolving and developing discipline.
+There are always new processes, technology and tasks to take into consideration and incorporate into existing safety planning.
 However, certain long-standing issues have especially large price tags tied to them.
-Businesses need to be sure they adequately and consistently address the issues that are ultimately most costly to operations and most harmful to employees.
+Businesses need be sure they adequately and consistently address the issues that are ultimately most costly to operations and most harmful to employees.